ESL Teaching/Learning

 letters, email, business letters)

-Saint Michael's College's Student Resource Center <http://www2.smcvt.edu/src/career/services/resume/resume%20index.htm> -- Writing a Resume; Resume Example; Writing a Cover Letter; Cover Letter Examples
+Tips, Tools, Resources <http://www.smcvt.edu/experience/careers-and-internships-new/tips.aspx> -- Saint Michael's College's Careers & Internships Office: Writing a Resume; Resume Example; Writing a Cover Letter; Cover Letter Examples

 Adam Turner's writing resource web <http://hanyangwriting.tripod.com/> -- includes excellent guidelines for letter writing, email format